Data sanitization makes your data permanently unrecoverable, but don’t leave without verification.

 Sometimes being careful is still not enough.
-While organizations rightfully pour resources into preventing data breaches while their electronic equipment is in use, it is equally important to establish protocols for what happens after said equipment is no longer needed.
-These days, your organization likely has a legal and regulatory duty to dispose of sensitive customer or proprietary information in a manner that renders it fully irretrievable.
+While organizations rightfully pour resources into preventing data breaches while their electronic equipment is in use, what happens next?
+It is indeed equally important to establish protocols for end-of-life (EOL) equipment.

 But a third party that pledges to take the task of data sanitization off your plate is not the same as the job being done right.

-Before you hire a partner for IT Asset Disposition (ITAD), it is helpful to know what data sanitization actually entails to eliminate any possibility of legal repercussions and, potentially, a public relations disaster for a job gone wrong.
+Before you hire a partner for IT Asset Disposition (ITAD), it is helpful to know what data sanitization actually entails.
+It will help you eliminate any possibility of legal repercussions.
+Moreover, you can avoid a potential public relations disaster for a job gone wrong.

 Here’s what you should know.